NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 ### Connectionless Multiplexing

 Connectionless multiplexing is the simpler case.
 The transport layer has a segment which has the content, a source and source port, and a destination and a destination port.
-It recieves the data from the source port, and makes its best effort at delivering to the destination port.
+It receives the data from the source port, and makes its best effort at delivering to the destination port.

 ![Connectionless Multiplexing](<Screen Shot 2020-01-16 at 9.34.42 PM.png>)

-If the destination recieves it, great, the network layer will route it to the correct port, and then the message will have been successfully delivered.
+If the destination receives it, great, the network layer will route it to the correct port, and then the message will have been successfully delivered.

 These are UDP sockets.
 It's very direct, with no oversight as to what actually happens to the message.